How many children under 9 are allowed in each party?

 Do I have to purchase tickets in advance?

 Yep, tickets must be purchased in advance, and tours often sell out quickly.
 To maximize your chances of getting the day and time you prefer, please book well in advance.
 We accept Visa, Mastercard or American Express.
 We do not accept checks.

 How do I arrange a private group tour?

-The minimum charge for a private tour is $60, and payment of this as a deposit will secure the tour date and cover up to 5 persons.
-Additional persons may attend if you with for a charge of $12.00 each which can be paid in cash, exact change, collected from the person who secured the tour date at the beginning of the tour.
+The minimum charge for a private tour is $75 and covers up to 5 persons.
+Additional persons may attend for a charge of $15.00 each which can be paid in cash, exact change, collected from the person who secured the tour date at the beginning of the tour.

+For dates more than two weeks away, a deposit of $25 may be charged.
 After your deposit is received, an email confirmation will be sent almost immediately to help you plan your event.
-During colder months, the tour length is 75 minutes.
+During December through April the tour length is 75 minutes.

 What should I wear?
 What should I bring?

 Dress comfortably and for the expected weather conditions.
 Wear comfortable shoes.
 Bring along a flashlight, or have your cellphone flashlight ready to provide lighting for any place you are not sure of safe footing.
 Bring a camera, we encourage you to take pictures and will point out places where photos have been taken on past tours.
 In the summer months there may be bugs in the alleys, mostly gnats, so be prepared in case that happens.
 Some people carry a bottle of water or ice cream from Nutter's.
 We do not permit electronic recording of any part of the tour presentation.

 What if I can't attend the tour I reserved?